 Common Equipment: The "Common Equipment Unit" was established to prepare the "Common Equipment Room," which contains some common equipment useful for many of the AIMR researchers, and to coordinate the renting of apparatuses held by AIMR laboratories or common equipment within the university.
-Furthermore, a researcher (assistant professor) with a Ph.D. degree and high-level research skill was appointed as manager of the unit, and a research environment has been realized in which even researchers from abroad or researchers freshly arrived can start their research quickly.
+Furthermore, a researcher (specially-appointed associate professor) with a Ph.D. degree and high-level research skill was appointed as manager of the unit, and a research environment has been realized in which even researchers from abroad or researchers freshly arrived can start their research quickly.

-Graduate School of Spintronics: Tohoku University plans to establish a Graduate School of Spintronics, where AIMR researchers will play a central role and world-leading researchers and graduate students will gather.
+Graduate School of Spintronics: Tohoku University has established "Graduate Program in Spintronics (GP-Spin)," where AIMR researchers are playing a central role and world-leading researchers and graduate students are gathering.